-Please note that once you have a Songtrust account, you should be entering your songs in your Songtrust account, and not also with your Performing Rights Organization (PRO).
-We will then send these registrations to your PRO and other royalty collection societies to be registered on your behalf.
+You should be entering songs in your Songtrust account, not with your Performing Rights Organization (PRO), once you’re signed up.
+We will forward these registrations to your PRO and other royalty collection societies, and have them registered on your behalf.

 Want to keep up with Songtrust for frequent music and publishing updates?